 “Looking at one is a useless endeavor; you need to look at all three,” says Howard Dvorkin, president of Consolidated Credit Counseling Services in Fort Lauderdale, Fla.
 “People tend to pull one and think everything is the same on all of them.
 That’s not normally the case.”

 Maxine Sweet, vice president of consumer affairs at Experian, recommends ordering the report directly from the credit bureau instead of asking a buddy who works at a bank to pull one for you.
 Those are written for the credit industry.
 The one you get from the credit bureau is “much more consumer-friendly,” says Sweet.

 “If you compared the two reports side by side, the consumer one will have a couple more pages of information,” says John Ulzheimer, credit expert at CreditSesame.com.

-A credit report is divided into four sections: identifying information, credit history, public records and inquiries.
+A free credit report is divided into four sections: identifying information, credit history, public records and inquiries.

 Other information might include your current and previous addresses, your date of birth, telephone numbers, driver license numbers, your employer and your spouse’s name.